Admin notifications

 Overview

-Admin notifications are delivered in two ways 1) e-mail (relayed through our hosting partner, Amazon's Simple Email Service) and 2) SMS (relayed using our SMS and Voice delivery partner, Telesign).
+Admin notifications are delivered in two ways 1) email (relayed through our hosting partner, Amazon's Simple Email Service) and 2) SMS (relayed using our SMS and Voice delivery partner, Telesign).

-All email notifications are sent using the email address noreply.[brandname].strivacity.com where [brandname] is the name that you have defined for your Strivacity instance.
+By default, all email notifications are sent using the email address noreply.[brandname].strivacity.com where [brandname] is the name that you have defined for your Strivacity instance.

 Learn More About: